PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Related Work

-\textbf{3D Object Detection with Grid-based Representation on Point Clouds.} To tackle the irregular data format of point clouds, most existing works project the point clouds to regular grids.
-The pioneer work MV3D \cite{Chen2017CVPR} projects the point clouds to 2D bird view grids and places lots of predefined 3D anchors for generating 3D boxes, and the following works \cite{ku2018joint,Liang2018ECCV,Liang2019CVPR,vora2020pointpainting,yoo20203d,huang2020epnet} develop better strategies for multi-sensor fusion. \cite{yang2018pixor,Yang2018CoRL,lang2018pointpillars} introduce more efficient frameworks with bird-eye view representation while \cite{ye2020hvnet} proposes to fuse grid features of multiple scales.
-MVF \cite{zhou2020end} integrates 2D features from bird-eye view and perspective view before projecting points into pillar representations \cite{lang2018pointpillars}.
-Some other works \cite{song2016deep,zhou2018voxelnet} divide the points into 3D voxels to be processed by 3D CNN.
-3D sparse convolution \cite{3DSemanticSegmentationWithSubmanifoldSparseConvNet} is introduced by \cite{yan2018second} for efficient 3D voxel processing. \cite{wang2019voxelFPN,zhu2019class} utilize multiple detection heads for detecting 3D objects with different scales.
-In addition, \cite{wang2020pillar,chen2020hotspots} predicts bounding box parameters following the anchor-free paradigm.
+The voxel-based methods project point clouds to regular grids to tackle the irregular data format problem.
+MV3D \citep{Chen2017CVPR} projects points to 2D bird view grids and places lots of predefined 3D anchors for generating 3D boxes, and the following works \citep{ku2018joint,Liang2018ECCV,Liang2019CVPR,vora2020pointpainting,yoo20203d,huang2020epnet} develop better strategies for multi-sensor fusion. \citep{yang2018pixor,Yang2018CoRL,lang2018pointpillars} introduce more efficient frameworks with bird-eye view representation while \citep{ye2020hvnet} proposes to fuse grid features of multiple scales.
+MVF \citep{zhou2020end} integrates 2D features from bird-eye view and perspective view before projecting points into pillar representations \citep{lang2018pointpillars}.
+Some other works \citep{song2016deep,zhou2018voxelnet,wang2022cagroup3d} divide the points into 3D voxels to be processed by 3D CNN.
+3D sparse convolution \citep{3DSemanticSegmentationWithSubmanifoldSparseConvNet} is introduced by \citep{yan2018second} for efficient 3D voxel processing. \citep{wang2019voxelFPN} utilizes multiple detection heads for detecting 3D objects with different scales.
+In addition, \citep{wang2020pillar,chen2020hotspots} predicts bounding box parameters following anchor-free paradigm.
 These grid-based methods are generally efficient for accurate 3D proposal generation but the receptive fields are constraint by the kernel size of 2D/3D convolutions.